-PostgreSQL beta releases are pre-release testing versions, not meant for production use.
+PostgreSQL beta and release candidate releases are pre-release testing versions before the community makes a new release generally available.
 They are feature-frozen (i.e. no new features are added), and we release these to the public for testing before our final release.
 PostgreSQL beta and release candidate release are not meant for use in production systems.

 The PostgreSQL Global Development Group strongly advises against using beta versions of PostgreSQL in production installations or active development projects.
 While the PostgreSQL code is continuously subject to a number of automated and manual tests, beta releases might have serious bugs.
-Also features may be changed incompatibly or removed at any time during the development of the betas, and could possibly be removed altogether.
+Features are subject to changes that are backwards incompatible at any time during the development of the betas, and could possibly be removed altogether.